U.S. closes its airspace to Russia as Ukrainian cities brace for attacks

 "It's necessary to at least stop bombing people, just stop the bombing and then sit down at the negotiating table," he told Reuters and CNN in a joint interview in a heavily guarded government compound in Kyiv.

-Russian President Vladimir Putin has drawn global condemnation and sanctions that have sent the rouble to historic lows and forced Russians to queue outside banks for their savings.

-Putin ordered the "special military operation" last Thursday in a bid to disarm Ukraine, capture the "neo-Nazis" he says are running the country and crush its hopes of closer ties to the West.

-In his first State of the Union address, U.S. President Joe Biden said the United States would ban Russian planes from its airspace, joining the European Union and Canada, and vowed Putin would pay a heavy price for his decision to invade Ukraine.
+U.S. President Joe Biden vowed Russian President Vladimir Putin would pay a heavy price for his decision to invade Ukraine, a Western-leaning democratic country of 44 million people.

-"He has no idea what's coming," he said in the chamber of the House of Representatives.
+"He has no idea what's coming," he said in a State of the Union address in the chamber of the House of Representatives.

 "Let each of us if you're able to stand, stand and send an unmistakable signal to Ukraine and to the world."

-The lawmakers stood, applauded and roared, many of them waving Ukrainian flags.
+The lawmakers stood, applauded and roared, many of them waving Ukrainian flags and wearing the country's blue and yellow colours.

+Biden announced a further ratcheting up of sanctions on Moscow, joining the European Union and Canada in banning Russian planes from U.S. airspace.
+He also said the Justice Department would seek to seize the yachts, luxury apartments and private jets of wealthy Russians with ties to Putin.

+The Russian leader ordered a "special military operation" last Thursday in a bid to disarm Ukraine, capture the "neo-Nazis" he says are running the country and crush its hopes of closer ties to the West.

 'FREEZE AND SEIZE'